 Best places to stay in Port Antonio: Moon San Villa at the Blue Lagoon

 Mandeville is a bit of a wild card as far as places to stay in Jamaica go.
-For an island known as a destination for laid back beach holidays, a tiny inland city would probably not be most travellers’ first choice.
+For an island known as a destination for laid-back beach holidays, a tiny inland city would probably not be most travelers’ first choice.

 If you are looking for somewhere to experience authentic Jamaican life, away from the affectations of the tourism industry, this is a great choice.
-With fewer foreign visitors to cater to, Mandeville really has that laid back vibe than Jamaica is known for.
+With fewer foreign visitors to cater to, Mandeville really has that laid-back vibe that Jamaica is known for.